campworkcoeman/campworkcoeman.org/boy-scouts/planning.md

 ## Pre-Camp Leaders Meeting

-Two pre-camp planning meetings will be scheduled for late Spring (dates TBD).
+Pre-camp planning meetings will be held Saturday, May 6^th and Saturday, May 20^th; both meetings will begin at 1:30 PM in the Dining Hall.
 Each troop should send their camp Scoutmaster and Senior Patrol Leader to *one* of these meetings.
 All pre-camp planning information will be discussed related to programs, medical form requirements, and the Sunday check-in process.
 All troops should be represented at one of these meetings.

+An additional pre-camp planning meeting will be held on Long Island:
+> %text-center%
+> Saturday, May 13^th at 10:00 AM<br/>
+> Notre Dame Parish Rectory<br/>
+> 45 Mayfair Road<br/>
+> New Hyde Park, NY 11040

 ### Medical Forms